Welcome to Spokane County Fire District 8

-Spokane County Fire District 8 provides a full range of services including fire suppression, emergency medical services, fire prevention and investigation, and associated support and maintenance services to 20,206 citizens in a 110 square mile area in south Spokane County.
-SCFD8 responded to 1,352 incidents in 2011 from four strategically located stations.
-Each station is staffed twenty-four hours a day with a combination of career, temporary hourly, resident, and volunteer personnel.
+Spokane County Fire District 8 provides a full range of services that include fire suppression, emergency medical services, fire prevention, education and investigation, and associated support and maintenance services to our 23,917 citizens in a 110 square mile area in south Spokane County.

 SCFD8 members responded to 4,248 calls for service in 2022 from the District's four fire stations located in the Moran, Valleyford, Ponderosa, and Saltese areas.
 Each station is staffed twenty-four hours a day with a combination of career, part-time, and volunteer personnel.Spokane County Fire District 8 operates under the State of Washington laws and codes governing fire departments by direction of a three-person Board of Fire Commissioners: Andy Rorie; Lee Boling, and Greg Hesse.

 SCFD8 M & O Levy Informational Meetings Scheduled

 The Board of Fire Commissioners of Spokane County Fire Protection District No. 8 voted unanimously to place a Maintenance and Operations Levy before our voters during the February 14, 2023, Special Election.
 If approved, funding will be provided in years 2024 - 2027 to cover the costs of specialized equipment, recruitment and retention of firefighters and firefighter paramedics, training, and supplies that are required by laws, codes, and standards.